datacamp-content/courses-introduction-to-shell/chapter4.md

 ```

 --- type:MultipleChoiceExercise lang:shell xp:50 skills:1 key:153ca10317
-## Using variables for sets of files
+## How can I record the names of a set of files?

 People often set a variable using a wildcard expression to record a list of filenames.
 For example,